 Hearing Assistance Technology for Cinemas

 Seeing a movie is a relaxing, entertaining experience that should be accessible to everyone – this includes those who are deaf or hard of hearing.
 You may have sorted out your seating, chosen the best cinema screen and carefully considered your acoustics, but what about your hearing impaired patrons?
-In the past, catering to them hasn’t always been an option, but increasingly government legislation and community awareness is requiring it.
-Fortunately, modern technology is making this easier and more and more cinemas are providing hearing assistance.
+In the past, catering to them hasn’t always been an option, but increased government legislation and community awareness are requiring it.
+Fortunately, modern technology is making it easier to provide Hearing Assistance Technology for Cinemas.

 Induction loops are relatively inexpensive, especially if you consider that multiple listeners benefit from the one loop system.
 Although a loop provides hearing assistance to all patrons in your cinema, the sound is tailored to the individual because it is filtered through their personal hearing aid.
 Loops are also great because they don’t require the listener to buy any extra equipment (besides their own hearing aid).